Related but different terms often used incorrectly.

 A router is a networking device that … well … routes.

-Its job is to take data coming in one connection, or “port,” and send it to one of the devices connected to another.
+Its job is to take data coming in one connection, or “port,” and send it to a device connected to another port.
+One example is when it receives email from your email provider and routes it to your PC.

-A router is considered an intelligent device.
-It can inspect the data being transferred and make changes to it.
+Routers are considered intelligent devices.
+They can inspect the data being transferred and change it.
 One example is when routers perform NAT, or Network Address Translation, which allows multiple computers to share a single internet IP address.

 Note that I’ve not used the word wireless.
 The functions of a router have nothing to do with wireless networking, and many routers have no wireless capability at all.